MatthiasHinz/AlgebR/README.md

 ![Console Session](https://github.com/MatthiasHinz/AlgebR/raw/master/output/inconsistentGraph.png)

 ##4.
-External visualization of derivation graphs
+External visualization and analysis of derivation graphs

 Section 3.3. describes briefly how to export derivation graphs from R in different formats like pdf, svg and png.
 One output format that deserves more attention is the 'dot' or 'gv' format, which is native to the Graphviz software (http://www.graphviz.org/).
 A list of available for software for this format is available at http://www.graphviz.org/content/resources